rsmp-nordic/rsmp_core/rst/rsmp.rst

 model is technology independent, ie can be implemented in various ways such as using **ASN.1**, **JSON** or **XML**.

-In section basic-structure_ all examples is provided in XML format for clarity.
+In section basic_structure_ all examples is provided in XML format for clarity.
 But the communication between the facility and supervision systems / other facility uses JSON format.
-In section usage-of-json_ all message types in both XML and JSON are provided side by side.
+In section usage_of_json_ all message types in both XML and JSON are provided side by side.

 Objects used for message exchange is **Alarm** with subclasses **Issue**,